GRAPE LEAF ANEMONE

 SEED SOWING ADVICE:

-INDOORS: Sow seed in punnets on surface of good quality seed raising mix.
+Sow indoors for quick plants: First sow the Anemone tomentosa seeds in punnet on surface of good quality seed raising mix.

 Then gently pat the seeds onto the surface of the mix, to ensure good contact.